hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 - Tajima'd

 Currently I am not able to plot the Tajima'd and pi in the same plot because the length of data are not identical due to some "nan" values (particular for Tajima's D).
-Need to find out the reason why some Tajima's values are nan and figure out the way of making dual y-axis plots.
+I need to figure out the way of making dual y-axis plots for both values.

 Here I simplyly use SNP 8_36715103 as an example (values below are esimated using 1000 bp as window size) to show the results in a population pair (DB_1 here),